-Now accepting applications for the January 19 to February 1, 2020. and Special Summer 2020 Manga Programs.
+Now accepting applications for our April 26th to May 9th 2020 and Special Summer 2020 Intensive Manga Programs.

 Manga touches the lives of every person living in Japan and over the past few decades has spread in popularity to people all over the world, where it continues to grow and be enjoyed.
 As such, there has been an increasing number of non-Japanese people who have taken an interest in learning the craft.
 As its birthplace, Japan is the best place in the world to truly learn Manga.

 The Japanese comic world is vast and highly developed, with various organizations specializing in the production as well as education of all of the aspects of Manga, forming an industry where thousands of professionals make their career.
 In many cases, educational institutions have ties to the production side, recommending students to publishers, editors and studios.

 The Japan Study Abroad Network is proud to present this original course to provide efficient training in English in order to fulfill the dreams of non-Japanese people.
 This short-term manga camp aims to develop your passion and dreams of working in the Manga Industry in the near future.

 |Program Session||Program Dates